-Priority CD Level/Need: Public Services: services to those with physical disabilities -- High Priority
+Priority CD Level/Need: Public Services: Family support services -- High Priority

-ECCO Primary Care Medical Clinic -- \$2,600.00
+ECCO Primary Care Medical Clinic -- \$2,500.00

-500 South Stone Diane Jackson--625-6699
+500 South Stone

+Diane Jackson--625-6699

 East Central Community Organization

 The Mission of the agency is to provide a coordinated approach to needed neighborhood-based direct and support services and outreach; and act as an advocate for issues affecting the neighborhood as well as assisting in developing strategies and resources to address emerging community needs and concerns.
 The program goal is to provide accessible and affordable medical care to low-income individuals and families in the East Central Community.
 CDBG funds would be used for salary and payroll expenses and to offset administration and supply costs.